Z-o-o/yakuza-7-randomizer/README.md

  ## Step 2:

-  Simply run Randomizer.exe, and once it is completed you will need to put the generated character_npc_soldier_personal_data.bin file into the unpacked db.yazawa.par folder (corresponding language) and then repack again.
+  Simply run Randomizer.exe, and once it is completed you will need to put the generated character_npc_soldier_personal_data.bin or rpg_skill.bin file into the unpacked db.yazawa.par folder (corresponding language) and then repack again.

 ## Step 3: